Approaches to Conflict-free Replicated Data Types: From sequential data types to CRDTs

 \topic{Consistency models}

-The definition of consistency models, either for programming languages or distributed systems, has been an important and complex research topic going over many decades.
-It typically involves tradeoffs regarding consequences to relevant actors (e.g., hardware, compiler, programmers), in matters such as efficient use of ``the machine'', ease of implementability, ease of reasoning, or useful guarantees.
+The definition of consistency models has been an important and complex research topic going over many decades.
+It typically involves tradeoffs regarding consequences to relevant actors (e.g., hardware, compiler, programmers), in matters such as efficient use of ``the machine'', ease of implementability, ease of reasoning, or useful guarantees. \textcite{DBLP:journals/csur/ViottiV16} present over 40 models.
+Of these, causal consistency~\cite{DBLP:journals/dc/AhamadNBKH95} is of special importance, being (broadly) the strongest achievable while not losing availability~\cite{MADahlin2011}.

-Figure~\ref{fig:consistency-models} presents some important consistency models/guarantees for distributed systems, the strongest on top. \textcite{DBLP:journals/csur/ViottiV16} present over 40 models, not even including transactional models.
+\begin{exclude} Figure~\ref{fig:consistency-models} presents some important consistency models/guarantees for distributed systems, the strongest on top. \textcite{DBLP:journals/csur/ViottiV16} present over 40 models, not even including transactional models.
 The horizontal line separates what is achievable in AP systems and in CP systems.
 Of these, causal consistency~\cite{DBLP:journals/dc/AhamadNBKH95} is of special importance, being (broadly) the strongest achievable while not losing availability~\cite{MADahlin2011}.